×

 Identifying Symptoms of Lumbago

 Lumbago can cause pain that radiates to the buttocks, hips, and legs, often mimicking sciatica.
-Typically, symptoms of lumbago improve within a few weeks; however, the severity and duration can vary widely among individuals.
+Symptoms may improve within a few weeks, but severity and duration vary.

 Common Symptoms